California prison inmates to get some Medicaid care

 She said the change will allow the state to “make unprecedented advancements for incarcerated individuals who have long been underserved.”

 At least 10 other states have asked CMS for exemptions to use Medicaid dollars to treat inmates before they are being released.
-California could be a model for those states, especially since the program is new territory for Medicaid and is expected to be a massive undertaking, said Vikki Wachino, who oversees the Health and Reentry Project at the Commonwealth Fund, a private foundation based in New York.
+California could be a model for those states, especially since the program is new territory for Medicaid and is expected to be a massive undertaking, said Vikki Wachino, who oversees the Health and Reentry Project.

 California state officials said Thursday that they hope some inmates will begin accessing services through Medicaid starting in 2024.
 Incarcerated people will be screened and assessed for eligibility to access the state's Medicaid program.
 If eligible, case workers will help them develop a care plan for reentry.

-Note: This story was first published on Jan.
-26, 2023.
-It was updated on Jan.
-27, 2023, to delete an incorrect reference to the Health and Reentry Project being at the Commonwealth Fund.
-The project is not at the Commonwealth Fund.